-Sacramento County intends to provide VOYA participants with safe facilities, robust programs, supportive re-entry placements, a wide array of services and service providers, and trained supervision.
+Sacramento County provides VOYA participants with safe facilities, robust programs, supportive re-entry placements, a wide array of services and service providers, and trained supervision.
 Below is a short summary of each of these areas.
 A more detailed summary can be found in Sections 3-8 of this plan.